GenomeDK/genomedk-docs/content/docs/getting-started.md

 Once you've been granted access, you'll receive an e-mail.
 You'll then be able to connect to the cluster.

-# Cite us!

-We provide GenomeDK as a resource to research.
-If you publish results from computations performed on GenomeDK, it is important that you acknowledge/cite GenomeDK in your publications.
-We recommend phrasing it like this:

-> *Some/all of the computing for this project was performed on the
-> GenomeDK cluster.
-We would like to thank GenomeDK and Aarhus
-> University for providing computational resources and support that
-> contributed to these research results.*

 # Connecting to the cluster {#connecting_to_the_cluster}

 GenomeDK is divided into multiple *zones*.
 Most users belong to the open